netless-io/fastboard/README.md

 }
 ```
 **Note:**
+- First, you must ensure that the appliance plugin configuration is enabled on all three ends of Android \ios\web.
+Notes drawn after appliance-plugin is enabled will not be displayed on the unoccupied whiteboard.
-- After opening the appliance plugin, the drawn content will be displayed, but it cannot be manipulated and upgraded, so in order not to affect the experience, please use it on a whiteboard without any historical data.
+- After the appliance plugin is turned on, the old contents drawn on the previous whiteboard are displayed, but cannot be manipulated and upgraded into new notes.
+So in order not to affect the experience, please use on a whiteboard without any historical data.
 Similarly, when the plugin is closed, the newly drawn content will be lost.
 - only the browser for web apis [offscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas#browser_compatibility) Full support, in order to experience more performance and rich teaching AIDS functional experience.

 ## Customization